Human Y-chromosome DNA haplogroup: Haplogroup R (M207)

 Haplogroup R is defined by the SNP M207.
-The bulk of Haplogroup R is represented in the descendant subclade R1 (M173), which likely originated on the Eurasian Steppes.
+The bulk of Haplogroup R is represented in the descendant subclade R1 (M173), which originated in Siberia.
 R1 has two descendant subclades: R1a and R1b.

-R1a is associated with the proto-Indo-Iranian and Balto-Slavic peoples, and is now found primarily in Central Asia, South Asia, and Eastern Europe.
+R1a is associated with the proto-Indo-Iranian and Balto-Slavic peoples, and is now found predominantly in Central Asia, South Asia, and Eastern Europe.

 Haplogroup R1b is the dominant haplogroup of Western Europe and is also found sparsely distributed among various peoples of Asia and Africa.
 Its subclade R1b1a2 (M269) is the haplogroup that is most commonly found among modern Western European populations, and has been associated with the Italo-Celtic and Germanic peoples.